rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

 This example shows the first difference between Rust and other
 languages: we write `future.await` instead of `await future`.
 This syntax integrates better with Rust's `?` operator for propagating errors (which, after all, are very common in I/O).
-One can simply write `future.await?` to await the result of a future and propagate errors.
+You can simply write `future.await?` to await the result of a future and propagate errors.
 It also has the advantage of making method chaining painless.